 Thankfully, this careful management worked better the second time around.
-Amelia would wake up late at night to take her Gravol so that she could take her Diclectin a half-hour later; that Diclectin would work its way through her system just in time for breakfast, which would stay down if it didn’t offend her senses.
+The Missus would wake up late at night to take her Gravol so that she could take her Diclectin a half-hour later; that Diclectin would work its way through her system just in time for breakfast, which would stay down if it didn’t offend her senses.
 She took Diclectin thrice daily, hours in advance of each meal, and took the Gravol as-needed.

-Now, as it happens, Amelia is very sensitive to Gravol.
+Now, as it happens, The Missus is very sensitive to Gravol.
 Each dose would knock her out (or put her in a semi-drunken stupor) for a couple of hours.
-Afternoon Gravol time tended to overlap with class time, which meant that most days Amelia was skipping the Gravol in hopes that her body would cooperate (and, when it inevitably didn’t, adding several unscheduled breaks to run to the teacher’s washrooms for urgent business).
+Afternoon Gravol time tended to overlap with class time, which meant that most days The Missus was skipping the Gravol in hopes that her body would cooperate (and, when it inevitably didn’t, adding several unscheduled breaks to run to the teacher’s washrooms for urgent business).
 Other days, when her stomach was especially unruly, it meant taking the Gravol just before the end of class and hoping that she could stay coherent for the last hour.
 This route had varying success.

 Notwithstanding Shay’s Sherlockery, we had a lovely weekend.
 It included a tour of Pike Place Market, where we came across a stall selling baby headgear.
 Being baby-besotted, we had to buy one.
 We tried several (including the Viking hat pictured below), and eventually settled on a hat that looked like a frog.
 It’s sort of a thing in my family, don’t ask.

 We had a lovely time in Seattle.
-Amelia had toured the city before, but I’ve never really visited (I’ve only ever been there for PAX, which mostly involves wandering around the Convention Center and raiding the Cheesecake Factory).
+The Missus had toured the city before, but I’ve never really visited (I’ve only ever been there for PAX, which mostly involves wandering around the Convention Center and raiding the Cheesecake Factory).
 Shay gave us a guided tour, stretching from Pike Place Market to the Monorail to the Chihuly Gardens to the Seattle Public Library.

 Of course, I brought my camera along for the trip.
 I have a full album which you can peruse over on Facebook, but I’ve included some of my favourite shots right here:

 We returned to Vancouver in good spirits, though they didn’t last long.
-Amelia began backsliding; food wasn’t staying down, and (most concerningly) she had begun to lose weight.
+The Missus began backsliding; food wasn’t staying down, and (most concerningly) she had begun to lose weight.
 This is the opposite direction that one’s weight is supposed to go during pregnancy.
 The shift was dramatic — within a few days, she was blacking out mid-vomit again.
 We had been warned that the tenth week of the pregnancy was often the toughest (for morning sickness, at least), and those prognostications turned out to be right on the money.

-This was disheartening to Amelia, who was convinced that her second multi-day, short-notice absence would sink her chances at getting invited to teach at her college again.
+This was disheartening to The Missus, who was convinced that her second multi-day, short-notice absence would sink her chances at getting invited to teach at her college again.
 I suspected that she was right.
 She started openly contemplating abandoning the whole career thing, rather than starting at the bottom in another job without benefits or security while also caring for a newborn.

-Amelia continued to be buffeted by intense nausea symptoms for the next week, but the Maxaran helped keep it under control.
+The Missus continued to be buffeted by intense nausea symptoms for the next week, but the Maxaran helped keep it under control.
 And then, one day, those symptoms all but disappeared.
 Regular doses of Diclectin kept her relatively mild, residual nausea at bay, but the Maxaran and Gravol got shelved.

-Amelia’s doctor explained it thusly: morning sickness is caused by hormones released by the yolk sac that the embryo/fetus feeds on for the bulk of the first trimester.
+The Missus‘s doctor explained it thusly: morning sickness is caused by hormones released by the yolk sac that the embryo/fetus feeds on for the bulk of the first trimester.
 As the yolk shrivels up, those hormones decline.
 This happens quite suddenly, so one day you’re vomiting at the mere thought of food, and the next you’re an insatiable eating machine.
 Pregnancy is a heck of a ride.

-Amelia started to feel better just in time for Easter weekend.
+The Missus started to feel better just in time for Easter weekend.
 We had originally planned to travel up to Prince George to announce the pregnancy to family and friends over the long weekend, but we were stymied; my father and stepmother were visiting Vancouver with friends, so we pushed our trip back to the next weekend.